tensorflow/tfjs/README.md

 ## Supported environments

 **deeplearn.js** targets WebGL 1.0 devices with the `OES_texture_float`
-extension and also supports WebGL 2.0 devices.
+extension and also targets WebGL 2.0 devices.
 For platforms without WebGL, we provide CPU fallbacks.

 However, currently our demos do not support Mobile, Firefox, and Safari.
 Please